karlamejia/Projects/README.md

-# Forecasting dengue incidence in Mexico using Google Trends
+# Dengue Forecasting in Mexico with Google Trends